cs0041/bricknblock-smart-contracts/README.md

     - `getAllFundraisingsDaoByPropertyToken`: Retrieves all DAO fundraising contracts associated with a property token.

 ### 3. RealEstateFundraisingDao.sol
+A DAO-oriented contract that focuses on decentralized fundraising operations, with governance capabilities integrated for decision-making.
 - **Purpose**: Manages DAO-based fundraising for a property token.
 - **Key Features**:
   - **Investment Handling**: